-Update your DNS configuration to route traffic from your store URLs to the Fastly service.
+To route traffic from your store URLs to the Fastly service update your DNS configuration.
 When you update the configuration, Adobe automatically provisions the required SSL/TLS certificates and uploads them to your Cloud environments.
 This provisioning can take up to 12 hours.

 When you are ready to launch your Production site, you must update the DNS configuration again to point your production domains to the Fastly service and complete additional configuration tasks.
 See Launch checklist.